 The third option is to reuse the old legacy program while updating it for improved functionality.
 This strategy will comprise a step-by-step process, with testing conducted after each phase.

-There are seven major types of expenditures for sustaining legacy applications:
+There are seven major types of expenditures for sustaining legacy software:

 Maintenance Charges